 Kent’s medium of choice was printmaking, likely in part to its democratic process for producing mass information (Dammann, 2015).
 Her message, which no doubt derived from her faith, is a plea for love, peace and unity within the world.
 Kent’s style blends graphic design and pop-art sensibilities with spiritual messages that often make liberal social and political associations.
 By juxtaposing popular culture and mass media references with quotes from great authors/poets/musicians (Kent’s works cite Robert Frost, e.e. cummings, Albert Camus, Rainer Maria Rilke and Jim Morrison, among others) and verses from spiritual texts, Kent’s work makes all images feel sacred.
 For example, the print our father (1964) creates a unique spiritual psalm out of aesthetic typography and pop-culture graphics, which are sourced from the urban environment and mass media.
 The title draws attention to the Lord’s Prayer, which is significant as a prayer template for all Christians (it also has similarities in Jewish prayer).
 Kent recognized the possibility for everything around us to have a higher spiritual and humanitarian meaning.

-Kent’s friend, theologian Harvey Cox, remarking about her work, said: “like a priest, a shaman, a magician, she could pass her hands over the commonest of the everyday, the superficial, the oh-so-ordinary, and make it a vehicle of the luminous, the only, and the hope filled.”
+Kent’s friend, theologian Harvey Cox, remarking about her work, said: “like a priest, a shaman, a magician, she could pass her hands over the commonest of the everyday, the superficial, the oh-so-ordinary, and make it a vehicle of the luminous, the only and the hope filled.”
 Kent’s incorporation of uplifting and poignant verses in a mass media inspired style, is a testament to the human spirit’s ability to overcome obstacles and trials.
-Noticing things deeply and attributing common place occurrences as miraculous events, makes profound meanings out of everyday life and provides an array hope in light of difficult situations.
+Noticing things deeply and attributing miracles to common place occurrences, makes profound meanings out of everyday life and provides an array of hope in light of difficult situations.

 Bill Viola and Kira Perov, Martyrs (Earth, Air, Fire, Water) 2014, Color High-Definition video polyptych on four vertical plasma displays.
 55″ x 133″ x 4″ (140 x 338 x 10 cm) Duration: 7:15 minutes.
 Courtesy of the artists.